President: Kim Hurst

 Kim was previously the Treasurer on the ANZAED Executive Committee and was a member of the Queensland State-Wide Eating Disorders Advisory Group.
 She has coordinated a national eating disorder conference and smaller workshop events.
 Kim has a solid record of presenting at local, national and international eating disorder conferences and has several published works within the field.

-Secretary: Siãn McLean
+President-elect: Siãn McLean

 Siãn McLean, PhD, is a Lecturer in Psychology at Victoria University and an Honorary Research Fellow at La Trobe University, based in Melbourne, Australia.
 Siãn is a research psychologist whose work examines body image, with a particular focus on social media and the preventive role of media literacy, stigma in eating disorders and effects on treatment seeking, and impact of weight bias on psychological health and health care behaviours.